corazawaf/coraza-spoa/README.md

 ```
 With this rule, all unsafe requests will be rejected.
 You can find the example HAProxy configuration file in the [doc/config/haproxy.cfg](https://github.com/corazawaf/coraza-spoa/blob/main/doc/config/haproxy.cfg).

+## Docker

+- Build the coraza-spoa image `docker-compose build`
+- Run haproxy, coraza-spoa and a mock server `docker-compose up`
+- Perform a request which gets blocked by the WAF: `curl http://localhost:4000/\?x\=/etc/passwd`